Akash-raj-INT/Task-Management/README.md

 - **Auth:** Guest login (no email/password) — issues a JWT tied to a throwaway user record
 - **Theme:** Light/dark theme toggle, persisted in `localStorage` and re-applied on refresh

-## ⚠️ Important note on design fidelity

-The Figma link in the brief requires an authenticated Figma session I did not have access to while generating this project, so I was not able to view the exact design.
-Per the brief's own instructions ("Any intentional deviations should be documented in the README"), here is the
-deviation:

-- I designed an original UI (a kanban-style board with To Do / In Progress / Done columns, drag-and-drop, priority tags, and a light/dark theme toggle) using a deliberate, cohesive design system rather than matching the provided mockup pixel-for-pixel.
-- **Before submitting this assessment, open the Figma file yourself and adjust colors, spacing, typography, and layout to match it closely** — the design tokens are centralized in `frontend/tailwind.config.ts` and `frontend/app/globals.css` (CSS variables), so most visual changes only require editing those two files plus the components in `frontend/components/`.

 ## Project structure

 ```